 Use the Login screen to access the UI.
 The Login screen is configured to provide login options depending on your cluster configuration.
-The login options include:
+These options include:

 Example login screen with Active Directory and Token login

-Please note that even if you bypass your browser's certificate warning, the Okera UI will likely continue to not work, with the Login screen reporting this message:
+Please note that even if you bypass your browser's certificate warning, the Okera UI will not work, with the Login screen reporting this message:

 Could not contact server.
 Check your network connection and try again later.